SB-GLOBAL-SE/SquadToScale/Migration-Script-DB/README.md

 - Test Steps
    - Zephyr Squad Test Steps are mapped 1 to 1 to Zephyr Scale Test Steps, on the associated Test Case.
 - Cycles
-   - Zephyr Squad Test Cycles are NOT mapped 1 to 1 to Zephyr Scale Test Cycles.
-Find out more in: [Cycle differences](#cycle-differences)
+   - Zephyr Squad Test Cycles are mapped 1 to 1 to Zephyr Scale Test Cycles.
 - Test Executions
    - Zephyr Squad Test Executions are mapped 1 to 1 to Zephyr Scale Test Executions.
 - Attachments for Test Cases, Steps and Executions